 - Leave plenty of time for your journey.
 Rushing and stress can lead to risk-taking, increasing the likelihood of road rage.

-Interestingly, the rise of electric cars has led to a new source of conflict, as drivers jostle for position at charging stations.
-Many electric car owners are angered by the sight of petrol or diesel cars parked in EV bays (a faux pas known as ‘ICEing’).
+Many electric car owners are also angered by the sight of petrol or diesel cars – or even plug-in hybrids – parked in dedicated EV bays (a faux pas known as ‘ICEing’).

 Above all, remain calm and polite, and try to avoid situations that could cause conflict.
-These are good rules for life, as well as for life on the road…
+These are good rules for life, of course, as well as for life on the road.

 ALSO READ: